Why the Hawaii Tropical Bioreserve & Garden is a Must-See in Hilo

 Photo credit: Jen Barnes

 The shining star for us, though, was the unparalleled ocean views while sitting in the midst of the tropical rain forest.
-If you love nature as much as we do, you will find these Hawaiian gardens amazing.
+If you love nature as much as we do, you will find these Hawaiian botanical gardens amazing.
+There’s truly a beautiful and unique botanical experience awaiting every visitor.

 So, is it worth visiting?